 UCA 3D Stereo Filmmaking

 The film program at UCA is a leader in educating students in cutting edge technology.
 It’s one of only a handful of schools in the country to have taught a stereo (3D) filmmaking course.
 Three UCA professors, Bruce Hutchinson, Scott Meador, and Chris Churchill collaborated with a student crew to make the first 3D narrative film shot in Arkansas.
-It is currently on the festival circuit, where it has been given an Honorable Mention at the Boston Science Fiction Festival and was nominated for Best Science Fiction Film at the Bare Bones Film Festival.
+It has played at a wide range of film festivals including London Sci-Fi, was the opening night film at the Miami International Science Fiction Festival, and garnered an Honorable Mention at the Boston Science Fiction Festival.

 The 3D trailer can be viewed wearing traditional blue/green 3D glasses.
 If you don’t have any 3D glasses, the 2D trailer can be found below.

 The mission of the Digital Filmmaking program at the University of Central Arkansas is to develop creators, innovators and leaders in the production and exhibition of original films, through the combination of storytelling and technology.